Let me explain…

 Trading against the trend

-Trading against the trend is, I'll say, quite logical, that you don't want to do this.
+Trading against the trend is, I'll say, quite illogical, and that you don't want to do this.

 You've heard the saying, 'a trend is your friend until it bends.'

 So, let's see why trading with the trend puts you in a much more favorable position:

 Because think about this...

 You notice that there is a downtrend right here, and you see a series of lower highs (Red arrow).

 So, when you are trading the trend this means that you are preferably looking to get short.